 How can low BMD by prevented and treated?

-- Increasing weight-bearing physical activity
+- Encouraging weight-bearing physical activity.

-- Avoiding smoking and alcohol
+- Avoiding smoking and alcohol.

 Joint pain and arthritis in cystic fibrosis